M2 (Istanbul Metro): M2 Branch Line

-(While it was planned to be only a warehouse and operation center in Seyrantepe during the initial construction, it was built as a station to serve both the region and Rams Park.
-Due to the limited area of the scissors zone, transactions can only be made up to the Sanayi.
-It is planned to make arrangements for uninterrupted work between Seyrantepe and Yenikapı on match days.)
+While it was planned to be only a warehouse and operation center in Seyrantepe during the initial construction, it was built as a station to serve both the region and Rams Park.
+Due to the limited track crossing area, trains can only run as shuttles to Sanayi Mahallesi.
+There are arrangements for direct train services between Seyrantepe and Yenikapı on match days.